Product Strategy in Rocket League

 What are the top structural things that make your situation challenging?
 Challenges could come from anywhere (market, product, customers, technology)

-1. Playing on a Switch - Both my brother and I are competing on Nintendo Switches.
+- Playing on a Switch - Both my brother and I are competing on Nintendo Switches.
 The Switch is a casual gaming console that lacks the precision controls of PS4 or PC.
-The joysticks are smaller, input lag higher, and button spacing tighter.
-In a game like Rocket League this puts Switch players at a disadvantage.
+The joysticks are smaller, the input lag is higher, and the button spacing is tighter.
+In a game like Rocket League, Switch players are at a disadvantage.

-2. Lack of experience with similar games - Our experience with video games has mostly been with turn-based games like Civilization.
-Turn-based games require strategic thinking, but not realtime, precise input.
-Rocket League is the first fast-paced video game we've played where input timing and precision is key to success.
+- Lack of experience with similar games—Our experience with video games has mostly been with turn-based games like Civilization.
+Turn-based games require strategic thinking but not real-time, precise input.
+Rocket League is the first fast-paced video game we've played where input timing and precision are key to success.
 Our fingers can't keep up.

 Advantages